This post may contain affiliate links. Please read my disclosure policy.

 - ADDITIONS & OTHER SUBSTITUTIONS: If you don’t have chickpea flour use whatever flour you have on hand.
 I made this lentil shepherd’s pie with white potatoes and sweet potatoes and they both work extremely well.
 I like brown lentils for this recipe as they hold their shape but you can substitute for red lentils.

-Update Notes: This post was originally published on October 18, 2018, but was republished with new photos, step by step instructions, tips, and a video on September 30, 2019.
+Update Notes: This post was originally published on October 18, 2018, but was republished with new photos, step by step instructions, tips, a video, and reader’s testimonials on March 16, 2020.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my full affiliate disclaimer HERE.